What has changed

-The impact of their pre-existing, long-term health condition on their immune system puts them at high risk of serious illness if they are exposed to coronavirus.
+Based on what we know so far the impact of their pre-existing, long-term health condition on their immune system puts them at high risk of serious illness if they are exposed to coronavirus.

-We are asking this group of people to take a series of special measures, called "shielding", to protect themselves from getting ill.
+We are currently asking this group of people to take a series of special measures, called "shielding", to protect themselves from getting ill.

 People in this group include:

 - Solid organ transplant recipients

 - People with cancer who are undergoing active chemotherapy or radical radiotherapy for lung cancer

 - People with cancers of the blood or bone marrow such as leukaemia, lymphoma or myeloma who are at any stage of treatment

 - People having immunotherapy or other continuing antibody treatments for cancer